Bourkekev/ms4-power-fitness-gym/README.md

  - To provide an easy to use, online fitness shop, which and provides the shop owner with full CRUD functionality on products.
  - To improve my knowledge of Python and Django with a practical project.
  - To learn about Stripe and webhooks.
- - To learn more about passing data from the font-end to the back-end and vice-versa, using AJAX and JSON.
+ - To learn more about passing data from the front-end to the back-end and vice-versa, using AJAX and JSON.
  - To learn to deploy the web app through Heroku, and store media on Amazon Web Services.
  - Using a virtual environment on a local computer.

 ### Strategy

 The goals of this type of website are to:

-1.
+1. Be a source of information about the gym, opening times, location, membership costs etc.
+2. Allow users contact the gym with any queries.
+3. Be a source of decent gym accessory products for gym users, and the public in general.
+4. Allow users leave reviews of products.
+5. Create a small online community of gym users who can post messages and discuss things with other gym users.
+6. Allow users sign up for a gym membership, and upgrade or cancel their membership.
+7. To create an additional online income stream for the gym owners, through selling products and memberships.
+8. To give staff members the ability to add new products.
+9. To give admins full control in the back-end over everything that may be posted or created by users or staff.

 ### Scope